Flying Foxes

 The plan includes monitoring programs, scalable responses based on population thresholds, and ongoing collaboration with State and Federal agencies for funding and compliance. [burdekinlife.com]

-- Never handle bats—contact a licensed wildlife carer for injured animals.
+• Never attempting to handle bats, instead, contact a licensed wildlife carer or qualified professional for assistance.

 Related Links